FAQs: Basic Life Support (CPR)

 Watch The Chokeables from St John Ambulance.

-It may be difficult to carry out abdominal thrusts in a choking individual who is very obese, and abdominal thrusts should be not be performed on a pregnant person.
-If you are unable to encircle the individual's abdomen, you should stand behind the individual, as for abdominal thrusts, but position your hands somewhat higher, over the lower end of the sternum (breastbone).
+It may be difficult to carry out abdominal thrusts in a choking individual who is very obese, and abdominal thrusts should not be performed on a pregnant person.
+If you are unable to encircle the individual's abdomen or the person is pregnant, you should stand behind the individual, as for abdominal thrusts, but position your hands somewhat higher, over the lower end of the sternum (breastbone).
 Pull hard into the chest with quick thrusts.

 These questions relate to paediatric basic life support.
 To view the answers, click the question or the + sign next to the question.